-We begin this section by showing that, despite the seemingly continuous solution space (due to the flexibility in choosing endpoints of augmenting paths), an optimum solution can always be found on the Hanan grid defined by the terminals and the corners of the feasible routing region.
-Based on this result, in Section 3.2 we give a compact integer linear program (ILP) formulation for the MRTA problem in which Steiner points are disallowed, and an ILP with exponentially many constraints for the MRTA problem with Steiner points.
-Finally, in Section 3.3 we describe an efficient greedy MRTA heuristic.
+Hanan grid defined by the terminals and the corners of the feasible routing region.
+Based on this result, in Section III-B, we give a compact integer linear program (ILP) formulation for the MRTA problem in which Steiner points are disallowed, and an ILP with exponentially many constraints for the MRTA problem with Steiner points.
+Finally, in Section III-C, we describe an efficient greedy MRTA heuristic.

-3.1 Reduction to Hanan Grid
+A. Reduction to Hanan Grid

-Theorem 1 There exists an optimum MRTA solution with all augmenting paths embedded on the Hanan grid defined by terminals and corners of the rectilinear feasible routing region.
+Theorem 1: There exists an optimum MRTA solution with all of the augmenting paths embedded on the Hanan grid defined by terminals and corners of the rectilinear feasible routing region.

-Proof.
-If both ends of an augmenting path are Hanan grid vertices then clearly the whole augmenting path (which is a shortest path within the given rectilinear feasible routing region) can be routed along the Hanan grid.
+Proof: If both ends of an augmenting path are Hanan grid vertices, then, clearly, the whole augmenting path (which is a shortest path within the given rectilinear feasible routing region) can be routed along the Hanan grid.
 Assume that an optimum MRTA solution $G = T \cup A$ has a non-Hanan augmenting path a ending at a point p which is not a Hanan grid vertex.
 Let l and r be the vertical Hanan grid lines immediately to the left and right of p, and let h be the horizontal line through p.
-There are two cases to consider:
+There are two cases to consider.